atsheehan/curriculum/lessons/evening-need-the-ingredients/evening-need-the-ingredients.md

 ![alt](http://i.imgur.com/FCq35i5.png)

+Provide a text file with an explanation of what steps you took to accomplish this task.

 ###Tips
 * Run `bundle` from your terminal to have the right dependencies installed (like the `sinatra` gem, which is what your server is based on).
 * You should not be modifying the view file or `ingredients.txt` directly at all.
 You're an elite hacker and should only be using `telnet` to solve this problem.